Willian replaces injured Neymar in Brazil Copa America squad | Goal.com

 Chelsea star Willian has been chosen to replace Neymar after the forward was forced out of Brazil's Copa America plans.

-Neymar's Copa hopes were vanquished on Wednesday when he suffered an ankle injury early in his team's friendly victory over Qatar.
+Neymar's Copa hopes were ruined on Wednesday when he suffered an ankle injury early in his team's friendly victory over Qatar.

-And while Lucas Moura of Tottenham and Real Madrid's Vinicius Junior had been mentioned as replacements, the Blues winger has ultimately received the nod.
+And, while Lucas Moura of Tottenham and Real Madrid's Vinicius Junior had been mentioned as replacements, Blues winger Willian has ultimately received the nod.

 "The attacker Willian, of Chelsea, has been called up by the Brazil national team and will play the 2019 Brazil Copa America," the Brazilian Football Confederation confirmed in a statement released on Friday.